-&lt;sup>3 Both parties stipulated to an Oakland County Sherriff's Office forensic laboratory report, which indicates that 104.6 grams (roughly 3.69 ounces) of "plant material" were recovered from defendant's house.
+&lt;sup>3 The parties stipulated the admission of an Oakland County Sheriff's Office forensic laboratory report, which indicates that 104.6 grams (roughly 3.69 ounces) of "plant material" were recovered from defendant's house.

-The defendant appealed to this Court in September 2012 and his appeal was denied.
-Defendant then appealed to the Michigan Supreme Court, which entered an April 1, 2013 order remanding this case, to the Court of Appeals.
+Defendant filed a delayed application for leave to appeal in this Court in September 2012 and the application was denied.
+Defendant then sought leave to appeal in the Michigan Supreme Court, which, in lieu of granting leave to appeal, entered an April 1, 2013, order remanding this case to the Court of Appeals for consideration as on leave granted.